-What makes the Sherlock MIS unique is that all microbes are analyzed using the same procedure, with no offline tests, gram stains or biochemical cards required.
+What makes the Sherlock MIS unique is that it can be used for both fatty acid analysis (e.g. soil PLFAs, edible oils) and microbial identification.
 The system is U.S. FDA 21CFR Part 11 compliant and IQ/OQ packages are available to aid with system validation.

 - Inexpensive per sample cost.